Bill Sponsors

 Cons for Progressives

-- Increases the financial barrier to entry for small, local business owners who may struggle to afford the required insurance premiums.
+- Creates a financial barrier to entry for small, local business owners who may struggle to afford the premiums for commercial and liquor liability insurance, potentially favoring larger corporate chains.

-- Could disproportionately affect minority or marginalized entrepreneurs trying to start businesses in Westerly due to higher overhead costs.
+- Could disproportionately affect minority or low-income entrepreneurs trying to start a business in Westerly by increasing the upfront capital required to operate.

 Pros for Conservatives